retrymp3/sqli-automation/README.md

-sqli-automation scripts for time based and blind boolean injections.
+sqli-automation scripts for time based and blind boolean injections for sqli-labs.